lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

             );
         }

-        frontAndBack
+        front
         {
-            type empty;
+            type patch;
             faces
             (
                 (0 3 2 1)
+            );
+        }
+        back
+        {
+            type patch;
+            faces
+            (
                 (4 5 6 7)
             );
         }
     );

 Notice how we set the vertical and horizontal extents to 1196 and 1494, which is the pixel resolution of the image.
 We will scale it later to physical dimensions.
+Note how this is actually a 3D mesh, with one cell in the third dimension.

 Now have a look at :code:`system/snappyHexMeshDict`.
 We will not go into details here, just explore the general structure yourself if you are interested using the resources linked above.